goto4711/deep-culture-web/content/authors/helmp/_index.md

 ---
 # Display name
-title: Alice Bouzada Goulart
+title: Paula Helm

 # Full name (for SEO)
-first_name: Alice Bouzada
+first_name: Paula
-last_name:  Goulart
+last_name: Helm

 # Username (this should match the folder name)
 #authors:
-#  - papadoc
+#  - lravn

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Visiting Researcher
+role: Senior Researcher

 # Organizations/Affiliations
 organizations: